enqueuezero/site/content/wsgi.md

 WSGI or Web Server Gateway Interface is a specification of [PEP 3333] that defines how the web server communicates with Python web applications.

+In this post, we will cover below topics:

+* Basic concepts in WSGI
+* Things not defined in WSGI
+* Booming Web Frameworks
+* Pros and Cons
+* Conclusions

 ## Overview

 * WSGI is a contract of the API.
 * WSGI is not an application, a server, or a software.
+* WSGI has application side and server side.
+    * Application side provides a function and return a value.
+    * Server side provides the function parameters and handle the returned value.

-[PEP 3333] defines all aspects on WSGI.
+* [PEP 3333] defines all aspects on WSGI.
-However, you don't necessarily need to read the full spec just for knowing what it is.
+    * However, you don't necessarily need to read the full spec just for knowing what it is.

+## Basic Concepts

 Below is a simplified graph of components defined in WSGI.

 // TODO: a graph of the relationship between gateway and application.

-## Basic Concepts

 ### Web Server